 - TDS Return shall also be furnished with the Income Tax Dept as per the schedule for filing of TDS Return

 - The Buyer shall also issue Form 16A to the seller after filing the TDS Return.
 Form 16A is a TDS Certificate which states that the buyer has deposited the TDS with the seller.

 - In case of late payment of TDS – interest would be levied @ 1%/1.5% per month

 - In case of late filing of TDS Return – Penalty of Rs.
 200 per day would be levied.
 The Income Tax Officer may also levy a penalty of upto Rs.
 1 Lakhs.

 - In case of Home Loan, TDS is to be deducted when payment is made to the Seller and not when the EMI is paid to the Bank.
 (Recommended Read: TDS on Property purchased on Home Loan).

-You may also refer this video which talks about the manner of deduction of TDS in case of purchase of property from a Resident as well as about the TDS Deduction in case of purchase of property from a Non Resident.
+You may also refer this video in which our founder – CA Karan Batra talks on NDTV about the manner of deduction of TDS in case of purchase of property from a Resident as well as about the TDS Deduction in case of purchase of property from a Non Resident.

 How to avoid Double Tax on Sale of Property by NRI in 2 Countries